WHAT’S NEW WITH FRIEDA

 Kids Can Press

-Great reviews and a few nominations welcomed this fall 2013 I co-authored with Elizabeth MacLeod— our second book together.
+Great reviews and a few nominations welcomed this fall 2013 book I co-authored with Elizabeth MacLeod— our second book together.
 (We’re on to our third) Here we highlight 180 key historical events and show how everything in the past connects and ripples forward to the future.

 FRIEDA ON THE ROAD